Your Parent Guide to Dealing With a Controlling Child

 Author: Hayley Vaughan-Smith, Person-Centred Counsellor

-Most parents will experience their child asserting control over situations from time to time and the power struggle is usually brief.
 However, dealing with a controlling child on a regular basis can be very challenging for everyone.

 The good news is there are plenty of strategies and skills you can use when dealing with a controlling child to find the best way to maintain the equilibrium in your household.
-Read on and take that first step in understanding this topic.

 Here are a few examples of behaviours in a controlling child:

-• Dominating play with other children, asserting their rules, inflexible in accommodating others’ ideas.
+• Dominating play with other children.
+Asserting their rules, inflexible in accommodating others’ ideas.

 • Becoming vocal, upset or angry when their control is questioned.